charlesrocabert/Evo2Sim/README.md

 ## Community

-Evo<sup>2</sup>Sim is developed by Charles Rocabert, Carole Knibbe and Guillaume Beslon, under the EvoEvo project.
+Evo<sup>2</sup>Sim was first developed by Charles Rocabert, Carole Knibbe and Guillaume Beslon, under the EvoEvo project (2013-2016).
 The list of contributors is displayed in [AUTHORS.md](AUTHORS.md).
-You shall find more details on EvoEvo community on http://www.evoevo.eu/community/.
+You shall find more details on EvoEvo community at http://www.evoevo.eu/community/.

 ## Installation instructions